 Furlough Letter Example

-How To Write a Furlough Letter
+How to Write a Furlough Letter

 1. State the Names and Addresses of the Employer and Employee